csc-training/summerschool/application-performance/docs/02-single-node-performance.md

 - You can make a big difference to code performance with how you express things
 - Helping the compiler spot optimisation opportunities
 - Using the insight of your application
     - language semantics might limit compiler
-- Removing obscure (and obsolescent) “optimizations” in older code
+- Removing obscure (and obsolescent) "optimizations" in older code
     - Simple code is the best, until otherwise proven
 - This is a dark art, mostly: optimize on case-by-case basis
     - First, check what the compiler is already doing